MariusCloete/CKAD/exercises/002/question.md

-# ⚙️ Choose and Use the Right Workload Resource
-**Question:**
-# Create the appropriate Kubernetes resource for the following scenarios:
+# ⚙️ Create the appropriate Kubernetes resource for the following scenarios:

 a) A web server that should run on every node in the cluster.
 b) A batch job that runs every day at midnight.